- boil (v.)

 - early 13c., from Old French bolir "boil, bubble up, ferment, gush" (12c., Modern French bouillir), from Latin bullire "to bubble, seethe," from PIE base *beu- "to swell" (see bull (n.2)).
 The native word is seethe.
 Figurative sense of "to agitate the feelings" is from 1640s.

 I am impatient, and my blood boyls high.
 [Thomas Otway, "Alcibiades," 1675]

 Related: Boiled; boiling.
 Boiling point is recorded from 1773.

 - boil (n.)

-- "hard tumor," altered from Middle English bile (Kentish bele), perhaps by association with the verb; from Old English byl, byle "boil, carbuncle," from West Germanic *buljon- "swelling" (cognates: Old Frisian bele, Old High German bulia, German Beule).
+- "hard tumor," altered from Middle English bile (Kentish bele), perhaps by association with the verb; from Old English byl, byle "boil, carbuncle," from West Germanic *buljon- "swelling" (source also of Old Frisian bele, Old High German bulia, German Beule).
 Perhaps ultimately from PIE root *bhel- (2) "to swell" (see bole), or from *beu- "to grow, swell" (see bull (n.2); also compare boast (n.)).
 Compare Old Irish bolach "pustule," Gothic ufbauljan "to puff up," Icelandic beyla "hump."